saltyrtc/saltyrtc-meta/Protocol.md

 #### server-auth

 To complete the authentication process, the server repeats the cookie (16 bytes) that the client sent in the **client-auth** packet.
-The additional field *responders* contains a list of identities (containing integers where ``0x01 < value <= 0xff`` for each integer in the list) of responders that have authenticated themselves towards the server.
 Both initiator and responder will receive this packet.
-The *responders* field MUST be included in the packet that is intended for the initiator.
-Otherwise the *responders* field SHALL NOT be included in the message.

 Encryption: NaCl public-key encryption (Server's Session Private Key, Client's Permanent Public Key)